 - Parameter URL resulting in completely different page content – http://www.example.com/blog?page=2

-Sometimes URL parameters show completely different page content, other times they may filter out certain bits of content and other times they have absolutely no effect on a page’s content what-so-ever:
+Sometimes URL parameters show completely different page content, other times they may filter out certain bits of content and other times they have absolutely no effect on a page’s content:

 - Completely different content than in no parameter was used: